 - 51. There was occasional bullying, although I was not bullied.
 I wouldn't say that bullying was ingrained in the school, but it did exist.
-When I got to fourth year, I sat next to a chap called 1, who was in fifth year.
+When I got to fourth year, I sat next to a chap called bullying, who was in fifth year.
 My recollection is that every night at the dinner table he would turn round and punch me on the shoulder.
 This went on for some time.
-I never flinched, I just took it because that was part of the culture of the place.
-1 and his deputy were there, but they never intervened and never did anything about it. - 52.
+I never flinched, I just took it because that was part of the culture of the place. - 52.
 Homosexuality was absolutely despised, there was a huge prejudice and such a taboo against it.
 There was a chap called sector who was labelled as a homosexual and who was subjected to verbal abuse.